biennguyen94/atomvm_projects/doc/src/atomvm_step_by_step_deployment.md

 ```

 # Note
-* I only genarate Git personal access token in 30 days, so when it expires you can't clone atomvm_basic_projects repo, please let me know, I will provide a new token.
 * minicom and flash .avm are using same a USB device port, so note that whenever you flash .avm, you must close minicom.

 # Refer